kgish/skillzz/README.md

 There are four roles for the website:

 * Visitor - Happens to find the website, gathers information and can sign up either as a worker or a customer.
-* Worker - Has collection of skills who is available for employment.
+* Worker - Is available for employment whose profile is a collection of skills that can be searched.
-* Customer - Looking for workers with a given number of skills.
+* Customer - Looking for workers with a given number of skills and can search using tags.
 * Administrator - Has complete access rights required for administrating the website.

 Here are the rules for categories: